MahammadMoine/ControllerPathViewEngine/README.md

 ControllerPathRazorViewEngine looks for views in a folder that is based on the namespace of the controller rendering the view.

+This is the pattern used:

-Pattern: Views/{controller path}/{view name}.{view file extension}
+Views/{controller path}/{view name}.{view file extension}

+Here the path to the Index.cshtml view for ControllerPathViewEngine.SimpleDemo.Controllers.Catalogue.ProductsController:

-Example: Views/Catalogue/Products/Index.cshtml
+Views/Catalogue/Products/Index.cshtml

 The "controller path" part is based on a combination of the controller namespace and controller name.

-Let's use ProductsController in namespace ControllerPathViewEngine.SimpleDemo.Controllers.Catalogue as an example and assume that we've used "ControllerPathViewEngine.SimpleDemo.Controllers" as our rootNamespace setting when initialising the view engine.
+Let's use the above ProductsController with "ControllerPathViewEngine.SimpleDemo.Controllers" as our rootNamespace setting.

-The controller path would be generated as follows:
+The controller path is built up as follows:

 * Trim the root namespace ("ControllerPathViewEngine.SimpleDemo.Controllers") from the beginning of the controller namespace ("ControllerPathViewEngine.SimpleDemo.Controllers.Catalogue").
 This gives us "Catalogue"
 * Add an additional folder based on the controller name (without the "Controller" bit at the end).
-This gives us: "Catalogue/Products"

-In our example, the controller path would be "Catalogue/Products" and the full path to the "Index" razor view would be "Views/Catalogue/Products/Index.cshtml"
+* This gives us a controller path of "Catalogue/Products and the full path to the "Index" razor view is "Views/Catalogue/Products/Index.cshtml"

 Merging Controller Names with Parent Namespace
 ----------------------------------------------

 Some developers like to locate each controller within its own namespace.
-If you're a good follower of the Single Responsibility Principle, you might have a few extra classes that help the controller do its work, things like one-off model classes, validators etc.
+If you're following the Single Responsibility Principle, you might have a few extra classes that accompany your controller and help it do its work, things like one-off model classes, validators etc.

 The MoreComplexDemo demonstration application demonstrates this structure, for example CategoriesController is located within the namespace ControllerPathViewEngine.MoreComplexDemo.Controllers.Catalogue.Categories.